kak2008/Meme-V.1.0/README.md

 - Meme view controller: This view controller consists of image viewer and two text fields.
 User can take a picture either cliking the camera button or choose a picture from existing album.

+- Selected image will be appeared on image viewer, where user is allowed to edit the text fields.
+The Meme can be saved and shared in social media such as facebook, twitter, etc.

 - Application uses AVFoundation, UIKit.

 ### Requirements